Status Update

 Macroeconomic outlook for 2025

-• Global growth is expected to improve slightly in 2025, with growth engines shifting away from the U.S. and China toward other regions, though the U.S. will still see above-trend growth and China faces structural challenges.
+• Global growth is expected to improve slightly in 2025, with growth engines shifting away from the U.S. and China toward other regions.

-• Inflation and interest rates are normalizing, with U.S. inflation forecast below 2.5% and Europe below 2%, allowing central banks to lower rates and improve the business environment.
+• Inflation and interest rates are normalizing, with U.S. inflation forecast below 2.5% and Europe below 2%.

 Global trade and supply chain dynamics

-• U.S. trade policy is expected to become more protectionist, with potential for high tariffs on China and other countries, and a mix of industrial and sustainability policy changes.
+• U.S. trade policy is highly uncertain, with potential for significant tariffs on China and other countries, and a mix of industrial and sustainability policy changes.

-• Mexico is prioritizing nearshoring and moving upstream in manufacturing, imposing tariffs on Chinese imports and aligning with U.S. interests.
+• Mexico is prioritizing nearshoring and upstream manufacturing, imposing tariffs on Chinese imports to align with U.S. interests.

-• The EU seeks negotiation but may retaliate if U.S. actions are intense, while China is preparing for targeted retaliation, especially in raw materials.
+• EU responses are likely to be more collaborative but could retaliate if U.S. actions are intense; China is preparing for targeted retaliation and export restrictions.

 Partial view of Summaries dataset, powered by Quartr API